silvacms/documentation/source/silva/contents/base.rst

 Creating content objects
 ========================

+Okay, the favorite.
+Lets make a simple blog in Silva!

-To illustrate that, lets create a module called `article.py` in your product.
-This module will contain a new content object for Silva:
+To start we'll create a module called 'article.py'. in the products directory of your Builout tree.
+The article.py will function as a blog article.

 .. code-block:: python